Monitoring and sending notifications via a Telegram bot

 curl -s -X POST "https://api.telegram.org/bot<API-ACCESS-TOKEN>/sendMessage" -d "chat_id=XXXXXXXX" -d "text=Hello World" -d disable_notification=true

-The -s is to silence curl itself, -X POST is to set the HTTP request type to POST, and -d is used to set the request parameters.
+is to set the HTTP request type to POST, and -d

 Once I had it all figured out, I decided to also add some severity levels for my messages, so info and success messages would not distract me.
 I also added a small emoji so the message severity is easily identifiable.
 To ensure that I can view messages that failed to send—possibly due to Telegram downtime, an internet connection error, or other issues—I also log the message (without the emoji) to the local journal.
 In the end, putting this all together, I created the following crude script that has been working just fine, the script takes 3 parameters, a severity level, a title for the first line and the message itself (the title is useful to note the source of the message):